JiayingClaire/Apple_AppStore_Monetization/README.md

-Goal
-Increase the Apple App store’s revenue by 5% in Q3.
+Goal: Increase the Apple App store’s revenue by 5% in Q3.

 Project Tasks
 1. Exploratory analysis